Opioid abuse and addiction is only treated in our dual diagnosis program.

 Family therapy is a time designed to help patients and their loved ones learn to communicate in a positive manner while working towards repairing any relationships that may have been damaged due to the addiction.
 This is also a time for family members to become educated about addiction and how they can best support their loved one.

 Continuing Care and Levels of Treatment

-At Ohio Hospital for Psychiatry, when discharge approaches we will do everything we can to make the transition to the next level of care as smooth as possible.
+At our hospital for opioid abuse in Columbus, when discharge approaches we will do everything we can to make the transition to the next level of care as smooth as possible.
 Your treatment team will work closely with you to help you make the decision for your next step of recovery.
 Some patients will step down into a partial hospitalization program (PHP) or an intensive outpatient program (IOP) in which they are able to remain in a therapeutic environment for most of the day while slowly integrating back into their community in the evenings.
 Other patients may feel as though they are ready to return home.
 In those situations, our case management team will work with you in finding appropriate support groups and other available resources that will help keep you on the right path for recovery.